sgarciac/atproto-links/link_aggregator/readme.md

 - [ ] deadletter queue of some kind for failed db writes
   - [ ] also for valid json that was rejected?
 - [x] get it running on raspi
-- [ ] get an estimate of disk usage per day after a few days of running
+- [~] get an estimate of disk usage per day after a few days of running
 - [ ] make the did_init check only happen on test config (or remove it)
 - [ ] actual error types (thiserror?) for lib-ish code
 - [ ] clean up the main readme
 - [x] web server metrics
 - [ ] tokio metrics?
-- [ ] handle shutdown cleanly -- be nice to rocksdb
+- [x] handle shutdown cleanly -- be nice to rocksdb
 - [x] add user-agent to jetstream request

+data fixes
-- [ ] possibly add tracing stuff also to complement metrics (at least for web reqs)
+- [ ] add rkey to linkers 🤦‍♀️
+- [ ] links:
+  - [ ] pull `$type`/`type` from object children of arrays (distinguish replies, quotes, etc)
+  - [ ] actually define the format (deal with in-band dots etc)
+  - [ ] _could_ throw cid neighbour into the target. probably should? but it's a lot of high volume uncompressible bytes
+      - and it could be looked up from the linker's doc